adamrdrew/mosh/README.md

 +---------------------------+-----------------+------------+
 2:48 / 5:25 [#########-----------] 47 %
 ```
+`mosh-dev.sh` just passes any arguments you give it to the dev version of `mosh` so the syntax is exactly the same.

 The dev instance uses a different config than prod so you can run dev and prod side by side without worrying about your config getting messed up.
 All of the dev instance's config files, log files, etc will show up in `mosh_tmp` which will be created on the fly.